Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 If you're building a 32-bit version of Sigil and thus have the 32-bit version of Python 3.5 installed.

+The last Python module to install is PyQt5.
+You can't install this one with pip either.
+The PyPi version is based on Qt5.7 instead of the version of Qt Sigil uses so you'll need to build PyQt5 manually.
+(**You can install a [binary version of PyQt5-5.6](https://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.6/) if you like, but it won't have the python bindings to QtWebKit.
+If you can live with that, have at it.
+Just make sure you install the correct one for your Sigil build -- x32 or x64**).

+PyQt5 depends on sip which you can install with pip

+>`pip install sip`

+Brush up on the PyQt build instructions from the [PyQt website](http://pyqt.sourceforge.net/Docs/PyQt5/installation.html).

+Download [the source](https://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.6/PyQt5_gpl-5.6.zip/download) for PyQt5 v5.6 and extract it somewhere on your hard drive.

+Using the shortcut to the proper VS2015 command-prompt created in [step 1](#vs2015), cd to where you extracted the PyQt5 source and configure the source with a command like:

+>`python configure.py --no-designer-plugin --no-qml-plugin --no-qsci-api --no-sip-files --no-stubs --no-tools --disable QtNfc --disable QtBluetooth --disable QtWinExtras --disable QtLocation --disable QtXml --disable QtXmlPatterns --disable QtWebSockets --disable QtHelp --disable QtTest --disable QtDBus --disable QtDesigner --no-docstrings --confirm-license --destdir C:\Users\<username>\AppData\Local\Programs\Python\Python35\Lib\site-packages`

+If you're building a 32-bit version of Sigil, use:

+>`python configure.py --no-designer-plugin --no-qml-plugin --no-qsci-api --no-sip-files --no-stubs --no-tools --disable QtNfc --disable QtBluetooth --disable QtWinExtras --disable QtLocation --disable QtXml --disable QtXmlPatterns --disable QtWebSockets --disable QtHelp --disable QtTest --disable QtDBus --disable QtDesigner --no-docstrings --confirm-license --destdir C:\Users\<username>\AppData\Local\Programs\Python\Python35-32\Lib\site-packages`

+Change the --destdir path if to match where your Python was installed.
+If everything goes according to plan, you can build PyQt with the command:

+>`nmake`

+If something breaks while building QPicture then change line 649 in QtGui/sipQtGuiQPicture.cpp from:

+>`return new QPicture[sipNrElem];`

+to:

+>`return NULL;`

+and issue nmake again.

+Once it completes building, install with:

+>`nmake install`

 ##<a name="sigil"/>Getting Sigil's Source Code